 Self-employed pregnant women might be entitled to Maternity Allowance (MA) if they have been self-employed for at least 26 weeks out of the 66 weeks up to and including the week before the week their baby is due.
 They must also earn at least £30 a week.

-Protection for the Self-Employed
+Protection for Self-Employed Persons

 Those who are self-employed should consider what will happen should they become unable to work due to sickness or injury.

-Talk to experienced Employment Solicitors
+Talk to Experienced Employment Solicitors

 If you are an employer seeking to clarify your workers’ employment status, or to offer a new contract for services or employment contract, please get in touch for a quote.